NVIDIA/aistore/cmd/cli/resources/etl.md

 Init ETL with Pod YAML specification file.
 The `metadata.name` attribute in the specification is used as unique ID for ETL (ref: [here](/docs/etl.md#etl-name-specifications) for information on valid ETL name).

-Note: currently, only one ETL at a time is supported.
+Note: Currently, only one ETL can be run at a time.
+To run new ETLs, [stop any existing ETL](#stop-etl).

 ### Example